Becoming a father will change your life. You already know that, right?

 - Medical records

-All of these things need to be stored in one place.
-Preparing to be a dad takes high levels of organizing, as well as mental prep.
+You should store all these things in one place.
+Preparing to be a dad takes high levels of organizing and mentally preparing to be a father.

-Be involved in the pregnancy as much as you possibly can.
+Be involved in the pregnancy as much as you can.

-Sure, you are not carrying the baby, but you can do a ton of things to help mom out.
-You should do these things because you want to make mom’s life a little easier, but also because it brings you closer to the experience.
+You are not carrying the baby, but you can do many things to help mom out.
+You should do these things to make mom’s life a little easier.
+It also brings you closer to the experience.

 Make sure you learn what your wife is going through.
 Learn about how your baby is progressing in the womb, week by week.